douglasdavis/pygram11/README.md

 ### Installing

 pygram11 requires only NumPy and pybind11.
 The `setup.py` script tests to see of OpenMP is available during installation.
+From the python side, `pygram11.OPENMP` will tell you if OpenMP was detected.

 ## Alternatives